anchpop/wise_mans_haskell/book.md

 4) `where` - This keyword should look familiar!
 It means we're going to be defining bindings soon.
 Here though, all we've done is declare functions and give their type signature - we don't actually give the definition of the function.

 To make a data type an instance of this typeclass, we'd have to use the `instance` keyword!sidenote(see [Basic data types] for more).
-To make a type an instance of a typeclass, a definition for every function declared in the typeclass must be give, unless there is a default implementation.
+To make a type an instance of a typeclass, a definition for every function declared in the typeclass must be given, unless there is a default implementation.
 This is done in the `Eq` typeclass, like this.

 ```haskell
 class Eq a where